Joseph Hardcastle (1752–1819): Life

 Hardcastle was born in Leeds, where he lived until the age of 15, at which point he moved to London to join his uncle's business.
-He eventually became a merchant, still based in London.
+He eventually became a merchant, still based in London, and was a director of the Sierra Leone Company.
 During his time in London he lived at Old Swan Stairs, before moving to Hatcham House in Deptford, then a rural Surrey village, in what is now the New Cross Gate area of Lewisham.

 Thomas Clarkson the slavery abolitionist was a frequent guest at Hatcham House.
 Here Clarkson wrote much of his History of the Abolition of the Slave Trade, and met his future wife, a niece of Mrs Hardcastle.
 Joseph Hardcastle was especially active in arranging missionary expeditions to Africa, and created schemes through which missionary work could be self-funding by the sale artefacts brought back by the missionaries.

 Hardcastle is buried in Bunhill Fields non-conformist cemetery, in London.
 The grave is in the north section of the T-plan, close to the red granite obelisk to Joseph Hart.